anet-be/lua-yottadb/README.md

 your Lua scripts.

-The *Makefile* looks for Lua header files either in your compiler's default include path such as /usr/local/include (the lua install default) and also in */usr/include/luaX.Y*.
+The *Makefile* looks for Lua header files either in your compiler's default include path such as /usr/local/include (the lua install default) or in */usr/include/luaX.Y*.
 Where *X.Y* is the lua version installed on your system.
 If your Lua headers are elsewhere, run `make lua_include=/path/to/your/lua/headers`.

-### Sample build
+### Example install of yottadb with minimal privileges

-The following notes build and install a local copy of YottaDB to *YDB/install* in the current working directory.
+The following example builds and installs a local copy of YottaDB to *YDB/install* in the current working directory.
 The only admin privileges required are to change ownership of *gtmsecshr* to root, which YottaDB requires to run.
 (Normally, YottaDB's install script requires admin privileges.)